vishwaraj-kumar/github-for-devops-workshop/README.md

   ---

 ## 🔄 15.
 Pull Your Code from Remote Repo to Your Local Repo
-- Fetches the latest changes from the master branch of the remote repo and merges them into your local branch.
+- This command updates your local repository with the latest changes from the remote GitHub repository.

   `git pull origin <your-branch-name>`